kekasicoid/restapi-socketio/README.md

 - choose event "join" and klik "send"

 ## ATTENTION
 The table will be automatically created. when running the app.
 Make sure the database has been created and can be connected.

+## SQL File
+restapi_socketio.sql